Adam28102006/Week-4/lab-notes.md

 # Lab Notes
 ## What We Did Today
+## Partner's Contribution
+- Added my name and a new bullet point
 - Created a GitHub repository
 - Cloned it to our local computer
 - Learned Markdown syntax